 You can sign up to receive the weekly Political Report newsletter here.

 On the Political Report, you can:

 Read our latest articles.

-- Explore our interactive page on the latest developments on state legislation relevant to criminal justice and law enforcement.
+Explore our interactive tracker on the latest developments on state legislation.

-- Explore our interactive page on the politics of elected prosecutors.
+Explore our interactive tracker on the politics of elected prosecutors.

 Explore our series of state-level reforms on felony disenfranchisement, local ICE cooperation, the death penalty, prison gerrymandering, state Supreme Courts, and youth justice.

 Explore The Badge, our ongoing series on the role and powers of sheriffs.